Evolving Dietary Guidelines Bring More Confusion Than Clarity

 While our dietary impulses may be rooted in evolutionary biology, I believe our fear of food is rooted in the suspicion that the medical establishment does not really know what causes cardiovascular disease.
 The public is probably aware of a changing laundry list of suspected causes and risk factors for cardiovascular disease, including red meat consumption, cholesterol, LDL, oxidized LDL, lipoprotein(a), homocysteine, Chlamydia pneumonia, tooth decay, inflammation NOS, C-reactive protein, and saturated fats.
 The public is certainly aware that people taking medicine to lower their cholesterol are still dying of heart attacks.

 Perhaps what is most damaging to the authority of the medical establishment is that there is no consensus about the role of dietary salt in cardiovascular disease.
-For a thoughtful review of this fascinating controversy, I suggest reading “The (Political) Science of Salt” (link to full-text) published in the journal Science by award-winning medical writer Gary Taubes.
+For a thoughtful review of this fascinating controversy, I suggest reading “The (Political) Science of Salt” published in the journal Science by award-winning medical writer Gary Taubes.

 “While the government has been denouncing salt as a health hazard for decades, no amount of scientific effort has been able to dispense with the suspicions that it is not,” notes Taubes, a Harvard and Stanford trained physicist and engineer turned journalist.